DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 | Dataset            | OCFL Object         | 1-to-1       |
 | Dataset Version    | OCFL Object Version | 1-to-1..*    |

 A Dataset corresponds to one OCFL Object.
-Each OCFL Object Version stores Data Version Export (DVE).
+Each OCFL Object Version stores one Data Version Export (DVE).
 A DVE is a package containing all the data files and metadata of the Dataset Version at the time of export.
 The structure and metadata schemas of the DVE are documented in a "packaging format" specification.

 !!! note "Data Files and OCFL Content Files"